← Home Biography

 Vienna book launches took place at Edinburgh University, Austrian Embassy London and the Diplomatic Academy Vienna.

-The US edition of the book 'Crossroads of Civilisation - The History of Vienna' was on the recommended reading list of Austrian President Van de Bellen.
+The US edition of the book 'The Crossroads of Civilization — A History of Vienna' was on the recommended reading list of Austrian President Van der Bellen.

 Recommended reading for senior diplomats by Austrian Ministry for European and International Affairs.